For information about how you could sponsor this page, see How You Can Help

 A trailing shrub whose glabrous, slender stems are armed with small hooked prickles.
 Leaflets three or five, linear, 1 to 21⁄2 in. long, 1⁄8 to 1⁄4 in. wide, margins wavy, not toothed, downy beneath, mottled with yellow down the centre above; rachis downy, glandular and spiny.
 Stipules very narrow, not toothed.
 Flowers pale rose with narrow petals, 1⁄2 in. wide, crowded in short, broad panicles.
 Sepals lanceolate, entire.
 Styles glabrous, united in an exserted column.
 Fruits globose, red, 1⁄4 in. wide.

 A garden rose of Japan, whence it was introduced to the USA before 1870 and thence to Britain.
-It shows some affinity with R. multiflora, but the long, narrow leaflets distinguish it, and in its essential characters it is quite different.
+It shows some affinity with R. multiflora, but the long, narrow leaflets distinguish it, and in its essential characters it is quite different. <It has frequently been treated as a species, as it was by Bean, but current thought regards it as a cultivar.
+It has also become known in cultivation as R. × beanii, but how this mistake happened is unknown.> [added by JMG June 2022, when the entry was changed to reflect its cultivar status.]

 It is a rose of delicate constitution, but has been grown successfully at Kew and in other gardens, though the finest plants are in southern Europe.
 In previous editions it was added: ‘Anywhere it must be regarded more as a curiosity than anything else’, but some gardeners have a liking for it.